 - Is this a new area of responsibility for the team?

 If the team is taking on a new responsibility—one that’s been yours in the past—offer a process to help the team make the decision or solve the problem.
-Be wary of stepping in.
-If it looks like you are trying to take the decision back or nudge them in a particular direction will set back the team’s development.
+Be careful about stepping in.
+Looking like you are trying to take the decision back or nudge them in a particular direction will set back the team’s development.

 - What are the consequences of failure?

-It’s been said we learn more from failure than from success.
-So do you really want to deprive the team of a learning opportunity?
+Everyone learns from trying things and making mistakes, reflecting on them and adjusting.
+Swooping in to fix things deprives a team of that opportunity.
 Consider the consequences of letting the team learn from its mistakes.
 Most projects can survive a missed iteration goal.
 Most projects can survive going a short way down the wrong technical path.
 But they can’t survive a team that doesn’t learn.